-Norway is a country known for its incredible landscapes and the wide variety of scenery but one of our greatest and most admired natural phenomenon is the magical Aurora Borealis, also known as the Northern Lights.
+Norway is a country known for its incredible landscapes and the wide variety of scenery but one of our greatest and most admired natural phenomena is the magical Aurora Borealis, also known as the Northern Lights.

 Are the northern lights visible all year?

-The northern lights are active all year but they are only visible in the dark.
+The Northern Lights are active all year but they are only visible in the dark.
 Since the Norwegian summer is bright and the sun doesn’t even set in the northern parts, the Aurora won’t be visible.

 You have the best chance of seeing the northern lights between September and April, as the nights (and days) are getting darker.
 Even though the Aurora is still as active as during rest of the year, it’s now visible in the sky for us to see.

-Planning a trip to Norway just to see the northern lights can be challenging, as much depends on your luck with the weather.
+Planning a trip to Norway just to see the Northern Lights can be challenging, as much depends on your luck with the weather.
 Make sure you’re visiting between September and April to maximize the chances of seeing some lights.

 Can I see the Northern Lights everywhere in Norway?

-This is another common misconception that many have when traveling to Norway.
+This is another common misconception that many have when travelling to Norway.
 Even though only 5 million people live here, it’s a large country by area (148 718 square miles) that stretches from 57° to 81° North.

 Since the northern lights are a phenomenon that is mostly visible in the northern hemisphere, it’s not common to see them everywhere in Norway.
 Hence, the farther north you go, the better.

 How can I see the Northern Lights in Norway?

-If you’re visiting Norway between September and April the odds are already in your favor that you will have at least one night where the northern lights appear in the sky.
+If you’re visiting Norway between September and April the odds are already in your favour that you will have at least one night where the northern lights appear in the sky.
 That, however, doesn’t mean that you’re guaranteed to seeing it!

 When hunting for the northern lights you need to pay attention to the Aurora Forecast & weather forecast.
 If the KP Index (the northern lights prediction) is high and the sky is clear, chances are good!